39 Museums in Salvador: Discover the history and culture of Bahia

 Largo do Farol da Barra, s/n, Forte Santo Antônio da Barra, Barra

-Housed in the Santo Antônio da Barra Fort, popularly known as the Barra Lighthouse, the Bahia Nautical Museum is one of the oldest and most important spaces dedicated to Brazil’s maritime history.
-The fort, dating from 1534, is the oldest military building in the country, even predating the construction of Salvador.
+Housed in the Forte Santo Antônio da Barra, popularly known as the Barra Lighthouse, the Bahia Nautical Museum is one of the oldest and most important spaces dedicated to the maritime history of Brazil.
+The fort, built in 1534, is the oldest military building in the country, predating even the construction of Salvador.

 Museu Náutico da Bahia no Farol fa Barra

-Nautical Museum of Bahia at Farol fa Barra
+Nautical Museum of Bahia in Farol fa Barra

-• Models of old ships, caravels and galleons;
+• Models of ancient ships, caravels and galleons;

-• Old maps and documentation on historic shipwrecks, including the Galeão Sacramento, wrecked in Todos os Santos Bay.
+• Old maps and Documentation on historic shipwrecks, including the galleon Sacramento, wrecked in Todos os Santos Bay.

 Museu Náutico de Salvador BA

-• Objects found on a warship sunk in the Rio Vermelho in 1668;
+• Items found on a warship sunk in the Rio Vermelho in 1668;

 Importance

-The Museu Náutico da Bahia provides direct contact with Luso-Brazilian maritime history, offering an in-depth view of Salvador’s role in navigation and events related to the discovery of Brazil.
-The space is known for its excellent organisation and cataloguing, making it an unmissable visit for all ages.
+The Museu Náutico da Bahia offers direct contact with Luso-Brazilian maritime history, providing an in-depth view of Salvador’s role in navigation and events related to the discovery of Brazil.
+The place is known for its excellent organisation and cataloguing, making it an essential visit for all ages.

 In addition to its valuable collection, the museum offers an enriching experience for those who want to understand the evolution of navigation and the historical importance of Bahia in the maritime context.